 |Ace Contractors for Wyndham City Council||Werribee, Victoria||2020||Omega™||Steel|

-Wyndham City Council is located 34 km west of the Melbourne CBD and includes suburbs such as Werribee, Hoppers Crossing, Point Cook and Tarneit.
+Wyndham Park is part of Wyndham City Council, located 34 km west of the Melbourne CBD and includes suburbs such as Werribee, Hoppers Crossing, Point Cook and Tarneit.

-The structure would be made from steel with a durable, industrially painted finish.
+The Wyndham Park structure would be made from steel with a durable, industrially painted finish.

 Sheltered areas would include LED lighting and downpipes would be concealed inside the steel columns.

-The structure would include a 6.0 m cantilever and be over 50 meters in length.
+The structure would have a 6.0 m cantilever and measure over 50 meters in length.

 ASCO was engaged by Ace Contractors to fabricate and install the structure.

-Nelson Gomes from AECOM was the landscape architect on the project and created the concept designs for the Wyndham Park shelter structures.
+Nelson Gomes from AECOM was the landscape architect on the project and created the concept designs for the shelter structures.

-ARUP were design consultants that established the fundamental design parameters and considerations for the project.
+ARUP were the design consultants that established the fundamental design parameters and considerations for the project.